 Showing how to make mushroom gravy by sauteing mushrooms in a pan.

 Add beef broth, Worcestershire sauce, onion powder, and kitchen bouquet(optional).
 Stir to combine.
-Bring to a boil, whisk in corn starch/cold water mixture (this is called a ‘slurry’ and is used to thicken the gravy).
+Bring to a boil, whisk in corn starch/cold water mixture.
 Reduce to a simmer.

 Showing how to make mushroom gravy by bringing mushrooms and beef broth to a boil and adding a slurry.